Israel has banned the UN agency for Palestinian refugees. That could be devastating for millions

 By Nadeen Ebrahim and Salma Arafa, CNN

-(CNN) — Israel’s parliament has voted to ban a nearly eight-decade-old United Nations agency that provides essential services for Palestinian refugees, a move that could have devastating consequences for millions of Palestinians living under Israeli occupation.
+(CNN) — Israel’s parliament has voted to ban a United Nations agency that has provided essential services for Palestinian refugees for nearly eight decades, a move that could have devastating consequences for millions of Palestinians living under Israeli occupation.

+According to the published law, all contact between Israeli officials and the UN agency will end in three months from Monday.
+The 1967 treaty will expire within seven days of the bill’s passing, as Israel’s foreign minister makes the UN aware of its intention to terminate the treaty, the law says.

-Following the passing of the first law, Boaz Bismuth, a member of Likud, the architect of the bill, said: “Anyone that behaves like a terrorist has no rights in Israel….
+Following the passing of the first law, Boaz Bismuth, a member of the Likud party, the architect of the bill, said: “Anyone that behaves like a terrorist has no rights in Israel….
 UNRWA equals Hamas, period.”

-Before the passing of the second law, another member, Yuli Edelstein, claimed the directive “does not in any way harm humanitarian aid to the Gaza Strip” and insisted Israel was acting within the framework of international law.

 The move went ahead despite heated opposition from Arab members of the Knesset and strong international pressure from Western nations.
 The first law was approved with 92 votes in favor, 10 against.
 The second was approved with 87 votes in favor, 9 against.